MaWiMa/CCS/en/Changing_Canadian_Schools-021.md

-However, while education is an area of provincial jurisdiction, the context in which provincial education legislation operates underwent a dramatic shift when the Canadian Charter of Rights and Freedoms was entrenched in the Canadian constitution 1982.
+However, while education is an area of provincial jurisdiction, the context in which provincial education legislation operates underwent a dramatic shift when the Canadian *Charter of Rights and Freedoms* was entrenched in the Canadian constitution 1982.
 Several sections of the *Charter* have implications for policy and practice relevant to the education of students with mental and/or physical disabilities (McKay, 1984; Vickers and Endicott, 1985).
-It has been suggested that the aspects of education legislation which are most subject to challenge under the Charter are procedures for: student assessment and categorisation; placement;
+It has been suggested that the aspects of education legislation which are most subject to challenge under *the Charter* are procedures for: student assessment and categorisation; placement;
 the discretion to exclude students from regular classrooms;
 and the very concept of segregated education (Robertson, 1987).
-The Charter created a new environment in which the overriding principles of liberty, freedom from discrimination, and freedom of association set broad parameters within which education systems must operate.
-Since the equality rights in the Charter did not come into force until 1985, the assurance of equality rights in many areas is still in the process of being established.
+*The Charter* created a new environment in which the overriding principles of liberty, freedom from discrimination, and freedom of association set broad parameters within which education systems must operate.
+Since the equality rights in *the Charter* did not come into force until 1985, the assurance of equality rights in many areas is still in the process of being established.
-However, it is the opinion of some that segregated educational programs are a natural target for litigation based on the Charter (Donahue, 1988; MacKay, 1987a).
+However, it is the opinion of some that segregated educational programs are a natural target for litigation based on *the Charter* (Donahue, 1988; MacKay, 1987a).
 In any event, there has been an increased awareness of and sensi (from 22) tivity to the question of school integration for students with disabilities.

+##### Changing Canadian Schools Page 021
+###
 copy of the [original page](/copies-from-original/CCS021.png)|[complete copy](/copies-from-original/BestCopy_Changing_Canadian_Schools_Perspectives_on_Disability_and_Inclusion.pdf) of Changing Canadian Schools|[next page](Changing_Canadian_Schools-022) |[whole transscript] (/pages/en/)
 ---|---|---|---